tobealive/docs/docs/getting-started/hello-world.md

 This is useful when writing small programs, "scripts", or just learning the language.
 For brevity, `fn main()` will be skipped in this tutorial.

-This means that a "hello world" program in V is as simple as
+This means that a "hello world" program in V is as simple as:

 ```v
 println('hello world')